• Alfred M. Hallmark

 Picture

-County named for Horace Randal who was a Confederate brigadier general. (when the county was formed his name got misspelled thus Randall County has two ll's) The county seat is Canyon.
+Randall County is named for Horace Randal who was a Confederate brigadier general (when the county was formed his name got misspelled thus Randall County has two ll's).
+The county seat is Canyon.

 Amarillo